Today, we’re going to learn how to turn errors into lessons.

 As you can see from the above benefits, there’s much to be gained here.
 With Error Analysis, you can really make significant leaps in learning and avoid making the same mistakes over and over.
 Hopefully this will result in you becoming fluent in your target language faster.

 So, now that you know about the objectives and benefits of trying Error Analysis out, here are some tips on how to use it all on your own.
+Let’s find out how to learn a language with Error Analysis in your toolbelt.

 5 Hot Tips for Using Error Analysis to Improve Your Language Learning